deepSquads/docker-compose/README.rst

         docker compose up

-5. For more detailed instructions and configuration visit https://docs.weblate.org/en/latest/admin/install/docker.html
+5. For more detailed instructions and configuration visit https://docs.deepquads.github.io/en/latest/admin/install/docker.html

-Rebuilding the weblate docker image
+Rebuilding the deepquads docker image
 -----------------------------------

-The `docker-compose` files can be found in https://github.com/WeblateOrg/docker-compose.
+The `docker-compose` files can be found in https://github.com/deepSquads/docker-compose.
-The weblate docker image is built from https://github.com/WeblateOrg/docker.
+The deepquads docker image is built from https://github.com/deepSquads/docker.